ibm-cloud-docs/openwhisk/pkg_cloudant.md

 You might define a filter function to avoid having unnecessary change events that fire your trigger.

 **Before you begin**

 Create a `/whisk.system/cloudant` [package binding](#cloudant_db) that is configured for your {{site.data.keyword.cloudant_short_notm}} account.

 To create a filter function, you can use an action.

-1. Save the following JSON following filter in a file called `design_doc.json`.
+1. Save the following JSON in a file called `design_doc.json`.

   ```json
   {